Shares tumble on escalating trade war tensions

 House builders take Iseq hit as Brexit nerves bite

-House builders had little relief on Wednesday, traders said.
-Cairn Homes fell 1.96 per cent to €1.202 “and is probably down 10 per cent in the last couple of weeks” one dealer remarked.
+House builders had little relief on Wednesday, traders said, as Cairn Homes fell 1.96 per cent to €1.202

-Shares tumbled yesterday as escalating trade tensions between the US and China fanned fears of slowing global growth.
+Shares tumbled on Wednesday as escalating trade tensions between the US and China fanned fears of slowing global growth.

 Dublin